 Social Security is the cornerstone of retirement for millions of people.
-Yet, Americans remain largely ignorant of key aspects of how this program works, a new survey has found.
+Yet some Americans remain largely ignorant about key aspects of how this program works, a new survey has found.

-More than one-third (35%) of near-retirees ages 55 to 65 know so little that they failed a basic knowledge quiz about Social Security retirement benefits, according to the latest MassMutual Social Security consumer poll.
+Among those ages 55 to 65 — characterized as “near-retirees” — 29% know so little that they failed a basic knowledge quiz about Social Security retirement benefits, according to the latest MassMutual Social Security consumer poll.
 The poll surveyed 1,500 Americans who are nearing retirement but have not filed for Social Security retirement benefits yet.

-Such a lack of knowledge about Social Security can set up retirees to make some poor — or even potentially disastrous — decisions.
-For example, the poll found that more than one-quarter (26%) of individuals ages 60 to 65 did not know when their full retirement age occurs.
+Such a lack of knowledge about Social Security can set up retirees to make some poor decisions.

-- 83% of respondents understood the consequences of receiving Social Security benefits before reaching their full retirement age.
+- 89% of respondents understood their benefits would be reduced if they received Social Security benefits before reaching their full retirement age.

-- 94% knew taking benefits before full retirement age will result in reduced monthly checks.
+- 82% knew taking benefits while continuing to work before full retirement age might result in reduced monthly checks.